In this article, we’re going to be talking about a pretty contentious issue: the annual vaccination of personal protection dogs.

-Not only is annual vaccination / over-vaccination unnecessary, but it also causes harm to your family protection dog.
+Not only is annual vaccination unnecessary, but it also causes harm to your family protection dog.
 Despite what we know (or don’t know) about the risk, this procedure has been seen to be on the rise.

 Experts have concluded that most dogs will be protected for many years by a vaccine, maybe even as long as a lifetime.

 Time and time again it’s been confirmed that these shots are unnecessary and harmful, but that hasn’t stopped vets from vaccinating the same dog over and over again, year after year.

 Vaccines are risky.

 The risks of over-vaccinating your pet are so severe that it can even result in death for your family protection dog.